team-watchdog/apoc-gardens-wiki/public/markdown/Fruit/ceylon-olive_veralu.md

 **Planting season:** Tropical or subtropical climates are most suitable.

 ### Planting conditions:
-- Veralu is widespread throughout Sri Lanka but is more common in the wet zone and rarely found in dry regions.
-Flowering and fruiting occur in the dry season.
-Does not tolerate dry conditions and extreme cold
 | Propagation | Direct seeding, budding, grafting. |
 |----|----|
 | Planting method | Direct seeding is possible but seeds are slow to germinate.
 Germination can take between 3 to 9 months.
 Cuttings about 4-6 inches long should be planted in nurseries and allowed to take root and then transplanted.
 Grafting is the more successful method of producing veralu plants.
-For that, the wedge grafting method is more suitable.  \n  \n Pits should be prepared with a distance of 2-3 meters between the plants for transplanting.
+For that, the wedge grafting method is more suitable.
+Pits should be prepared with a distance of 2-3 meters between the plants for transplanting.
 Then the pits should be filled with a mixture made by mixing well-rotted dung or compost, topsoil, and sand in equal quantities.
 | Soil | Well-draining soil is ideal |
 | Water | Must be watered regularly to maintain soil moisture.
 Do not overwater |
 | Light | Partial sunlight in early stages of growth |